webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 116 2015/04/21
+- in TemplateSource and LanguageSource, the parameter fastobjectsource is now optional

 Build 115 2014/11/11
 - Bug corrected in WATemplate, the loop 'sel' metaelement was not working anymore